Solitude and Snorkeling at Playa Carlos Rosario

 Culebra has always been a popular island to visit, with its beautiful beaches and easy snorkeling right from the beach.
 The problem is, the amazingly beautiful Flamenco Beach has also become so popular that it can be a bit crowded at times.
 For people who are looking for a quiter beach that still offers great snorkeling, Playa Carlos Rosario may be just right for you.

 We went to Culebra, with my sister and my nephew, on Palm Sunday.
-Since lots of people travel to Culebra during Easter week, the Port Authroity ran two 9am ferries out of Fajardo that day.
+Since lots of people travel to Culebra during Easter week, the Port Authority ran two 9am ferries out of Ceiba that day.
 We knew that Flamenco Beach would be very crowded, so we planned to make the hike to Playa Carlos Rosario in search of a quieter beach that still had snorkeling.
 The reward was well worth the effort!

 Getting to Playa Carlos Rosario